ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Touch Interaction.rst

    :name: bear-whack

 *Bear-Whack* demonstrates using
-`MultiPointTouchArea </sdk/apps/qml/QtQuick/MultiPointTouchArea/>`__ to
+:ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>` to add
-add multiple finger support to a simple game.
+multiple finger support to a simple game.
 The interaction with the game is done through a
-`SpriteGoal </sdk/apps/qml/QtQuick/Particles.SpriteGoal/>`__ that
+`SpriteGoal </sdk/apps/qml/QtQuick/Particles.SpriteGoal/>`_  that
-follows the `TouchPoint </sdk/apps/qml/QtQuick/TouchPoint/>`__.
-The TouchPoints added to the
+follows the :ref:`TouchPoint <sdk_qtquick_touchpoint>`.
+The TouchPoints
-`MultiPointTouchArea </sdk/apps/qml/QtQuick/MultiPointTouchArea/>`__ are
+added to the :ref:`MultiPointTouchArea <sdk_qtquick_multipointtoucharea>`
-a component with the relevant logic embedded into it:
+are a component with the relevant logic embedded into it:

 .. code:: qml